duracloud/deployment-docs/logging.md

-This document still needs to be written.
-When that happens, it is likely to include the following:
+LYRASIS uses SumoLogic to aggregate DuraCloud logs in order to better understand what is happening in the DuraCloud system.
+The following is an overview of the types of charts developed for monitoring DuraCloud systems, as an example of use.

-* A description of what information is contained in DuraCloud logs
+Details to be added:

-* How SumoLogic can be configured to capture and parse DuraCloud logs
+* An overview of the information contained in DuraCloud logs
-* How to set up SumoLogic dashboards for DuraCloud data
+* Configuring SumoLogic to capture and parse DuraCloud logs
-* Details about the information available in SumoLogic searches and dashboards
+* Creating SumoLogic dashboards for DuraCloud data

 # A Tour of the SumoLogic Graphs